funkthemonk/darktide-maps/README.md

 ```
 {
  "size": "800,400", -- the size in world units of the map
- "offset": "-300,-200" -- the offset in world units that was applied to get the top most and left most vertices to be at the top and left edge of the image
+ "offset": "-300,-200" -- the offset in world units that was applied to get the bottom most and left most
+ -- vertices to be at the bottom and left edge of the image
+ -- maybe..
+I dunno, the y axis got flipped around at some point
 }
 ```